brizmon/DEK/README.md

 ### Auth
 The app uses auth for unique user registration/login.

+### NPM Package React-Fontawesome:
+The app uses the NPM Package 'react-fontawesome' to create the menu bars in the upper-right of the screen so the user knows where to access the drop-down menu, which allows the user to see a user profile page, visit a page about the app, or logout.

 ### Sample Code

 Here is the code in client/src/App.js for routing/navigation through the App: